-2010 The recent recession has hit some groups harder than others.
-As in most countries, men have been more adversely affected For low qualified British men with disabilities the chances of working halved, from 77% to 38% from the 1970s to the 2000s. than women and young people more than older people.
+For low qualified British men with disabilities the chances of working halved, from 77% to 38% from the 1970s to the 2000s.
 Employment rates vary by impairment.
-For example, only 23% of people with depression are in People over 50 have fared better than expected during the employment, compared to 62% of people with skin conditions. recession, perhaps due to their propensity to be flexible in the Figures suggest that 45% of disabled people in their early 20s are NEET. workplace.
+For example, only 23% of people with depression are in employment, compared to 62% of people with skin conditions.
+Figures suggest that 45% of disabled people in their early 20s are NEET.
 Female employment has risen by 3 percentage points since 1995.
-Black Caribbean women are The impact of multiple disadvantages in a more competitive more likely to be in full-time work than any other group of women. labour market, which is less forgiving of low qualifications than Only 1 in 4 Bangladeshi and Pakistani women works and almost half of Bangladeshi (49%) and a generation ago, cannot be underestimated.
-Trends are Pakistani (44%) women are looking after the family or home, compared to 20% or fewer of other moving in different directions however: disabled men are groups, despite high levels of education. substantially less likely to work than in the past, while the Muslim people have the lowest rate of employment of any religious group.
-Only 47% of Muslim gender gap in employment has almost halved since the mid- men and 24% of Muslim women are employed, and figures suggest that 42% of young Muslim 1990s, from 10 to 6 percentage points. people are NEET.
-There is persistent gender and ethnic segregation in the labour Figures indicate that 1 in 4 Pakistani men in Britain are taxi drivers or similar. market, where some sectors are gendered or dominated by a In Britain, women occupy 77% of administration and secretarial posts but only 6% of engineering particular group. and 14% of architects, planners and surveyors.
+Black Caribbean women are more likely to be in full-time work than any other group of women.
+Only 1 in 4 Bangladeshi and Pakistani women works and almost half of Bangladeshi (49%) and Pakistani (44%) women are looking after the family or home, compared to 20% or fewer of other groups, despite high levels of education.
+Muslim people have the lowest rate of employment of any religious group.
+Only 47% of Muslim men and 24% of Muslim women are employed, and figures suggest that 42% of young Muslim people are NEET.
+Figures indicate that 1 in 4 Pakistani men in Britain are taxi drivers or similar.
+In Britain, women occupy 77% of administration and secretarial posts but only 6% of engineering and 14% of architects, planners and surveyors.
 83% of people employed in personal services are women.
 In Britain, 40% of female jobs are in the public sector compared to 15% of male jobs.
-The occupational structure of the labour market also reveals Women hold 1 in 3 managerial jobs in Britain. positive changes in status for some groups.
+Women hold 1 in 3 managerial jobs in Britain.
 Bangladeshi and Pakistani women in Britain are more likely to be employed as professionals than Bangladeshi and Pakistani men.
-Indian and Chinese people in Britain are twice as likely to be employed as professionals as White British people and the trend is upwards.
-Muslim men are as likely to be in managerial or professional jobs as elementary ones; Jewish men are 13 times more likely to be in managerial or professional jobs as elementary ones.
-Women now do better than men in every aspect of educational Women with degrees are estimated to face only a 4% loss in lifetime earnings as a result of qualification but the pay gap between men and women motherhood, while mothers with mid-level qualifications face a 25% loss and those with no remains.
-After falling continuously for the past 30 years, qualifications a 58% loss. progress seems to have halted.
+Indian and Chinese people in Britain are twice as likely to be employed as professionals as White British people and the trend is upwards. - Muslim men are as likely to be in managerial or professional jobs as elementary ones; Jewish men are 13 times more likely to be in managerial or professional jobs than elementary ones.
+Women with degrees are estimated to face only a 4% loss in lifetime earnings as a result of motherhood, while mothers with mid-level qualifications face a 25% loss and those with no qualifications a 58% loss.
 Women aged 40 earn on average 27% less than men of the same age.
-The gender pay gap is lowest for the under 30s, rising more Disabled men experience a pay gap of 11% compared with non-disabled men, while the gap than five-fold by the time workers reach 40.
-It is influenced by between disabled women and non-disabled men is double this at 22%. a number of factors: lower pay in sectors where women are Some research suggests that Black graduates face a 24% pay penalty. more likely to choose careers, the effect of career breaks and Disabled women experience a 31% pay penalty compared to non-disabled men. limited opportunities in part-time work.
-The level of earnings penalty is strongly mediated by levels of education but is not eliminated, even for the best-qualified women.
-There remains a similarly pernicious earnings penalty on some ethnic minority groups and disabled people.
+Disabled men experience a pay gap of 11% compared with non-disabled men, while the gap between disabled women and non-disabled men is double this at 22%.
+Some research suggests that Black graduates face a 24% pay penalty.
+Disabled women experience a 31% pay penalty compared to non-disabled men.